syu93/polymer-tutorial/README.md

 Get your hands dirty and build your own application from the ground.
 It's really useful if you want to exactly understand what going on under the hood.

-**Note:** I want to be very clear, I do not recommend to build your application from scratch because there is a great starter kit made by the Polymer developer theme-self.
+**Note:** I want to be very clear, I do not recommend to build your application from scratch because there is a great starter kit made by the Polymer developer themselves.

         !!!
 Using the PSK will be more efficient if you're targeting the production ready application !!!